Keywords: Help PTSD.

-Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness, a loss of control, and a sense of overwhelm and helplessness.
-In terms of the nervous system, it is a breach of boundaries of the capacity to hold, contain and process– a break in the normal flow of resilience between activation and relaxation.
+Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness, a loss of control, and a sense of feeling overwhelmed and helpless.
+In terms of the nervous system, it is a breach of boundaries of the capacity to hold, contain and process-- a break in the normal flow of resilience between activation and relaxation.

 Containment, Boundaries, and Processing: Help for PTSD